ValerioB88/mind-set-example/README.md

-**IMPORTANT: In all the examples, the working directory is ALWAYS `MindSet`, meaning that you need to run the scripts from the folder `MindSet`.
+**IMPORTANT: In all the examples, the working directory is ALWAYS the project root (`mind-set`), meaning that you need to run the scripts from the folder `mind-set`.
 Plus, to account for other modules dependencies, run it as a module.
 E.g. `python -m src.cosine_similarity_method.run_cossim_img_vs_folder`.**

 ## Contribution Guidelines
 Put your dataset in `data/name_dataset`.
 If you have several variations of your dataset do something like `data/name_dataset/variation1`, `data/name_dataset/variation2`, etc.  If you use git, DO NOT ADD THE DATASET TO GIT.
 The dataset stays local on your machine. **We will decide later together how to share the datasets properly**.
 (The few datasets added currently are all currently for examples).